igoroctaviano/jsunpers/es6/bundle.md

 When you use a *let* variable in the *for* loop, it means that this variable is not acessible before it was declared in their enclosing block.
 A variable declared as *let* are block scoped variables.
 So it means that it only exists inside the *for* loop block.
 But when you use *var* instead, it means that the variable is scoped to the nearest function block, its not the case if you were using *let*, where it would be scoped to the nearest enclosing block. **But both are global if OUTSIDE any block!**

+So what happened here is that when the first *for* loop completed the counting, as we were using *var* (global), all those setTimeout will be popped out of the execution queue to be executed, and as the variable is global in this case, it has the total counting resulting in a sequence of *10* being printed.
+In the other hand, when the second *for* loop finishes his work of counting and calling (setTimeout) passing the callback to print the value and as we were using *let* or block scoped variables, when those *setTimeout* got out of the queue to be executed, they printed their individual values because each iteration created a new lexical scope in which each *setTimeout* were born, this thing is called closure that is *the ability of a function to rembember its declaration scope* even being executed outside of it.
+This means that every closure captures a different *x* instance.
+Since when the *let* expression is used, every iteration creates a new lexical scope chained up to the previous scope.

     let me = 'go';   // globally scoped var i = 'able';  // globally scoped